Analyzing Byrna Technologies (BYRN) and Its Peers

 |2.52

-Byrna Technologies currently has a consensus price target of $26.50, suggesting a potential upside of 93.01%.
-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 32.34%.
-Given Byrna Technologies’ stronger consensus rating and higher possible upside, research analysts clearly believe Byrna Technologies is more favorable than its peers.
+Byrna Technologies presently has a consensus price target of $26.50, suggesting a potential upside of 74.80%.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 35.49%.
+Given Byrna Technologies’ stronger consensus rating and higher probable upside, analysts plainly believe Byrna Technologies is more favorable than its competitors.

 |Byrna Technologies